Ayushmanglani/Django/README.md

     - return DataSet.data
     ```

- 2. Applyin SQL Query on Django Model
+ 2. Applying SQL Query on Django Model
      * **To Fetch Records using SQL Query we can Use 'Raw' Keyword on Model**
     ```
     DataSet = DModel.objects.raw('query')